Marco4413/ProcessorEmulator/DOCUMENTATION.md

 Short: `-h`

 If specified, this flag will show you all the valid command line options, their type and their range if they have one.

+## --version

+Type: `Flag`

+Short: `-ver`

+If specified, this flag will print PEMU's version to the console.

 ## --run